Digital Society and Societal Transformations - Master's Degree Programme

 Aalborg University: Master in Techno-Anthropology.

-Linköping University: MA in Computational Social Science
+Linköping University: Master in Computational Social Science

-Tampere University: MA in Sustainable Digital Life
+Tampere University: Master in Sustainable Digital Life

-University of Twente: MA in .
+University of Twente: Master in Philosophy of Science, Technology Society

 For more information about the exchange-process, read here: Outbound exchange | University of Stavanger (uis.no)